Quartet (1948 film): Plot

-Despite their reservations, Mr. and Mrs. Garnet allow their promising tennis player son, nineteen-year-old Nicky Garnet, to travel by himself to Monte Carlo to compete in a tournament.
+Despite their reservations, Henry Garnet and his wife allow their promising tennis player son, nineteen-year-old Nicky Garnet, to travel by himself to Monte Carlo to compete in a tournament.
 Mr. Garnet gives him some advice: never gamble, never lend money, and don't have anything to do with women.
 On the last night of his stay, he disregards all three: he wins a large amount of money at roulette and meets a beautiful woman named Jeanne, who borrows from him before he can react.
 Later, she repays him, then takes him dancing at a nightclub.

 It is so late, his hotel has closed for the night.
 She offers to let him sleep on her sofa.
 Later that night, he awakens to find her stealing his winnings.
 He pretends to be asleep and sees her hide the money in a vase.
 After she leaves, he retrieves the money.
 The next morning, on the plane returning home, he counts his money and finds there is more than there should be.
 A friend suggests that Jeanne had stored her own funds in the same hiding place.

-Upon his return home, his father laments to his friends that his son ignored everything he had told him and profited from it.
+Upon his return home, Henry laments to his friends that Nicky ignored everything he had told him and profited from it.